 In contrast, a reasonable amount of capital improvement funding or private property improvement can impact some elements of neighborhood character without demolishing buildings or completely altering their exterior elevations.

-Relatively low-pain, low-cost components of your neighborhood image include:
+Relatively low-pain, low-cost components of your neighborhood image include the following.

 5. Some creative zing is necessary.
 Think of "neighborhood character" as close to the concept of "personality."
 When everything is predictable, even if attractive, it's a little boring.
 Get inventive.